MetaMask/SIPs/SIPS/sip-2.md

 ## Specification

-> Formal specifications are written in Typescript, JSON and JSON schema version 2020-12.
+> Formal specifications are written in Typescript and JSON schema version 2020-12.
 Usage of `CAIP-N` specifications, where `N` is a number, are references to [Chain Agnostic Improvement Proposals](https://github.com/ChainAgnostic/CAIPs)

 ### Language